Why Consumer Behaviour?

 Socio-cultural factors include peer groups as well as social class, education, income and so on.

 For one, peer groups affect how consumers see our products and how they make decisions.
-Someone’s mother or another family member could have a bad experience with a product or simply a bad perception of the product.
+Someone’s mother or another family member could have a bad experience with a product or simply a bad perception of it.
 If the consumer becomes aware of this experience or perception of a family member this can make them less likely to purchase that product themselves.

 The same goes for friends or any other peer group.

 Income obviously affects which products consumers buy.
-Someone with lower income would buy a cheaper phone while someone with higher income will easily afford a high-end, new phone.
+Someone with lower income would buy a cheaper phone.
+While someone with higher income will easily afford a high-end, new phone.

 The Decision Making Process